shlomidnl/privacy_policys/readme.md

 ### Security of Your Personal Data

 The security of Your Personal Data is important to Us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
 While We strive to use commercially acceptable means to protect Your Personal Data, We cannot guarantee its absolute security.

+### Advertising

+Our app uses the Google Mobile Ads SDK (AdMob) to display personalized advertisements.
+Google may use cookies, web beacons, and similar technologies to collect and store information when you interact with ads served by AdMob.
+This includes the use of an advertising identifier—a unique, resettable ID provided by Google—to deliver more relevant ads to you.

+**Please note:**

+- We do not combine or use your advertising identifier with any personally identifiable information.
+- The data collected by Google is subject to [Google's Privacy Policy](https://policies.google.com/technologies/ads) and [Ads Policies](https://support.google.com/admob/answer/6128543).
+- By using our app, you consent to the processing of your data by Google for advertising purposes as described above.

+If you have any questions or concerns about how your data is used for advertising, please refer to Google’s policies or contact us at admin@flydaniel.com

 Children's Privacy
 ------------------